lmgithub/DataCleaningProject/CodeBook.md

 **Step 3.
 Uses descriptive activity names to name the activities in the data set**

 1. Load activity names and labels from activity_labels.txt and name loaded variables.
-2. Load activity labels for training and test mesurements:
+2. Load activity labels for training and test measurements:
  * 'train/y_train.txt': Training labels,
  * 'test/y_test.txt': Test labels.
 3. Merge measurement activity labels to one dataset using rows binding and name variable.